cicirello/add-pdf-metadata/README.md

 6. Rename `AddMetadataToPdf.pdf` to the name of the original pdf file.
 7. Alternatively, you could rename the original pdf before the above procedure, and then rename `AddMetadataToPdf.tex` based on how you want the target file named.

+## Blog Post Explaining Usage

+> [Add Metadata to a PDF Using pdfLaTeX](https://dev.to/cicirello/add-metadata-to-a-pdf-using-pdflatex-9e8), posted on DEV on September 21, 2022.